gvwilson/thirdbit/src/fiction/iffy/index.md

 wishing as she always did that people didn't always have to go so soon.
 When none came,
 she set her app aside,
-pulled out her nature book,
+pulled out her bird book,
 flipped through a few pages without seeing them, and then waved the lights off and closed her eyes.